 At this stage, supply them with more useful and practical information for their business.
 Create free downloads, pay close attention to what people are asking on social media sites, and set up a blog dedicated to helping visitors find the answers to their most common questions.
 Your customers want to be acknowledged and appreciated.

 As you continue to develop the relationship, some of these prospects will see the value you offer and become customers.
 Once they do, you continue to strengthen and nurture the relationship, but now based on trust and loyalty.

 Build loyalty and trust

 Focus on the customer’s needs rather than your own in order to build loyalty, gain trust and keep your brand top of mind.
 Your business will be judged by the perception of how you treat your customers.
 By providing superior customer service and helping them succeed, you turn a customer into a long-term client.

 When you have reached this type of relationship with your customer, you can then determine if you can turn them into a brand advocate – a resource that speaks highly about your company, shares your information with their peers and works with you to promote your products and services through reviews, success stories and referrals.

 Once you have turned a prospect into a customer, you must continue to add value to the relationship so that their connection to you continues to grow.
 It is far less expensive to cultivate your existing customer base than it is to seek new customers.

-The purpose of relationship marketing is to put the human touch back into your business.
+The purpose of relationship marketing is to put the human touch back into your business and foster long-term customer relationships.
 It’s about having actual human beings dedicated to nurturing your online presence and every person that is a part of it.
 If your online presence is genuine and your brand is “real,” relationships will blossom.